b97jre/RNAseqcourse/source/smallRNA-lab.rst

 Mapping
 =======

 The next step is to align (map) the reads to the genome sequence around the microRNA loci.
 We will use the program bowtie to do this.
-We will map the reads against the microRNA loci (this data was taken from mirBase (http://www.mirbase.org).
+We will map the reads against the microRNA loci (this data was taken from mirBase (http://www.mirbase.org), which is a the "official" data base of microRNAs in many different species.
 To be able to map million of reads very fast, bowtie creates an index of the sequence we map against.
 You can create the index using the following command

 bowtie-build seq.fastq index.name

 Here seq.fastq is the file with sequences we want to map against (in our case dme_mirs.fa) and index.name is the path and name of the bowtie index we create (e.g. "mydirectory/dme_mirs").

 Now we can map all reads.
 We do this using the following command: